stlab/better-code/better-code/src/chapter-3-errors.md

 - Even if you had chosen one of the other options, most clients will have satisfied *C* by construction at the point of the call.
-- Making a client deal with the possibility of a reported error or return values that will never occur forces them to think about the case and write code to deal with it.
+- Making a client deal with the possibility of a reported error or with return values that will never occur (because success can be ensured by construction) forces them to think about the case and write code to deal with it.
-- Adding error reporting or expanded return values to a function inevitably generates code and some performance.
+- Adding error reporting or expanded return values to a function inevitably generates code and costs some performance.
 Most often these results can't be handled in the immediate caller, so are propagated upwards, meaning these costs tend to spread to callers, and their callers, and so forth.
 This applies even in Swift where the control flow implied by `try` is implicit.
 - The viral nature adds complexity to function signatures, either by `throws` annotations or by more complex types such as `Result`.